 The concept of effective community diversity may have important conservation implications.
 When a community is largely characterized and ecologically dominated by a few species, then genetic variation within these foundation species and their interactions may be crucial to the conservation of the rest of the community.
 Because these types of species effectively drive effective community diversity down, genetic variation within these species represents niche variation for dependent species (Fig. 5).

-This approach differs from other conservation genetics approaches that emphasize the conservation of genetic diversity in rare and endangered species and has resulted in concepts such as MVP, the minimum viable population needed to maintain a species (Schaffer 1981).
-Our findings derived from effective community diversity argue that it is important to consider the minimum viable interacting population size (MVIP – Whitham et al. 2003) that represents the size of a population needed to maintain the genetic diversity at levels required by other dependent and interacting species.
+This approach differs from other conservation genetics approaches that emphasize the conservation of genetic diversity in rare and endangered species, and have resulted in concepts such as MVP, the minimum viable population needed to maintain a species (Schaffer 1981).
+Our findings derived from effective community diversity, DE, argue that it is important to consider the minimum viable interacting population size (MVIP – Whitham et al. 2003) that represents the size of a population needed to maintain the genetic diversity at levels required by other dependent and interacting species.
 Thus, the minimum viable population (MVP) sizes for conserving the target species are probably much smaller than what is required to conserve other community members that might be dependent upon those interactions for their survival.
 An understanding of community genetics and effective community diversity should broaden conservation goals because genetic variation is linked not just to single-species survival, but also to patterns of interactions among species (see also McIntyre and Whitham 2003; Booth and Grime 2003; Wimp et al. 2004, Bangert et al. 2005; 2008; Evans et al. 2009).

 LITERATURE CITED